-Most manufacturers’ warranties call for yearly equipment maintenance to remain valid, so neglecting your tune-ups can sometimes result in losing your heating system warranty, which can be major money if your system does ever malfunction in the middle of a cold snap.
+Most manufacturers’ warranties call for annual equipment maintenance to remain valid, so neglecting your tune-ups can sometimes result in losing your heating system warranty, which can be major money if your equipment does ever malfunction in the middle of a cold snap.
 Always get all you can from your warranty by making sure it stays valid as long as possible with annual furnace system tune-ups from Church Services.

 What can I do to troubleshoot my furnace before calling a tech for service?

 Here are a couple troubleshooting tips we suggest checking out early on in the heating season: 1.
 Inspect your home’s air filter

 Air filters can easily be written off, but their importance to your home’s furnace efficiency cannot be overstated.
 Dusty air filters can mean a host of comfort issues for homeowners, including:

 - Restricted airflow

 If you take out your home’s air filter, hold it up to a light.
 If you can’t see light coming through it, it’s probably been a while since your last heating service, and likely time to get a new one.
 If it’s a simple disposable air filter, just replace it with a like-size new one.
 It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be swapped out.
 Refer to the filter packaging to see how long the new air filter is designed to be used.
 2. Double check your thermostat.

 - One of the easiest tasks that homeowners can do is take a look at the thermostat.